About this listing

 Modern, cozy, private and quiet bedroom with an en suite bathroom in the Castro.
-Perfect for a couple or single person.
+Perfect for a single person or couple.
 Large room w/queen-sized bed.
-Gay friendly; I strive to make your stay comfortable by providing snacks, amenities, and kindness.
+Gay friendly; homey feel; very comfortable stay.
+I aim for a boutique hotel experience!

 Want to visit San Francisco but aren't into the hotels' tiny, overpriced, and sterile rooms?
-My Castro home features a larger-than-a-hotel guestroom with YOUR OWN PRIVATE BATHROOM attached, and includes some extras to make your experience a little more luxurious!
+My Castro home features a larger-than-a-hotel master suite -- yes, you have your own private bathroom - and includes some extras to make your experience a little more luxurious!

 **This is a quiet home best suited for quiet guests.**

 This is a great choice if you have a car!!
-While most SF neighborhoods require a parking permit in order to park for any longer than two hours, my neighborhood has NO PERMIT REQUIREMENTS so you can leave the car for as long as you want.
-The only thing to check is street parking (Weds 12-2 across the street and Thurs 9-11 on the apartment side of the street).
+While most SF neighborhoods require a parking permit in order to park for any longer than two hours, my neighborhood has NO TIME RESTRICTIONS for parking so you can leave the car for as long as you want.
+The only caveat is street cleaning which happens on Wed.
+12-2 (on odd side of street) and Thurs 9-11 on the even side).

 QUICK FACTS ABOUT YOUR STAY